skatejs/skatejs/README.md

 ```

 Instead of firing for every click on the component element - or that bubbles to the component element - it will only fire if a descendant `<button>` was clicked.

+Event delegation works with or without a shadow root as it will inspect the event `path` if it exists.